tzz/jim/README.md

 Create the necessary entries in a node, which you can inherit.

+    jim add top-node
     jim ec2 bootstrap top-node 'myEC2key'

-Add a client node inheriting from the top-node template and with 10 instances
+Add a client node inheriting from the top-node template and with 10 instances.
+Set the hub IP.

     jim add client top-node
     jim set client instances 10